Lifelong reinforcement learning for health-aware fast charging of lithium-ion batteries: Health-aware fast charging problem

 \subsection{Constant current constant overpotential based control}

 To solve the fast charging problem as shown in \eqref{eq:problem_formulation}, one intuitive idea is to design the controller based on overpotential feedback.
 This constant current-constant overpotential (CC-COP) method mirrors the traditional CC-CV approach by initiating with a constant current phase, followed by dynamically regulating the anode potential to a small positive value using real-time feedback.
-This method has been shown to effectively reduce the risk of plating by maintaining the electrode overpotential at a safe, constant level after the initial current phase \cite{yang2022constant,zhang2025machine}.
+This method has been shown to effectively reduce the risk of plating by maintaining the electrode overpotential at a safe, constant level after the initial current phase \cite{yang2022constant, zhang2025machine}.

 However, the CC-COP control in fast charging faces two significant limitations: Firstly, measuring electrode potentials directly in commercial batteries is challenging as it requires advanced sensors typically used only in laboratory settings, making it impractical for widespread application.
 Secondly, determining the appropriate overpotential threshold is not straightforward.
 While setting a high threshold can help reduce lithium plating, it may result in overly conservative charging corresponding to very long charging times.
 The need to finely tune the overpotential threshold adds complexity to real-world implementation, further complicating the adoption of CC-COP control strategies in commercial battery charging systems.
-These issues are further illustrated through high-fidelity simulations in a later section.

-\subsection{Reinforcement learning based fast charging algorithm}
+\section{Reinforcement learning based fast charging algorithm}

-In this subsection, we introduce a twin delayed deep deterministic policy gradient (DDPG) based method to solve the health-aware fast charging problem defined in \eqref{eq:problem_formulation}.
-Figure~\ref{fig:entire_system} illustrates the overall system structure, which includes three main components.
-The first component is a battery environment that integrates a lithium-ion battery model accounting for battery degradation, as discussed in Section~\ref{sec:model}.
-Within this environment, we establish a correlation between the target voltage and the SoH using CC-COP control.
-This correlation provides important battery health information to the environment, enabling the generation of reward signals for the battery charging agent.
-The third and key component of this work is the TD3-based battery charging agent, which utilizes state information and reward signals from the battery environment to determine optimal charging actions.
-The specifics of this method are detailed further below.